huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_private_gateway.md

   NAT gateway belongs.
   Changing this will create a new resource.

-* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the private NAT geteway.
+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the private NAT gateway.

 ## Attribute Reference